 A gallon of glue is also about HALF the price on Amazon compared to our local craft stores!
 Win-win!

 I have always used Borax as a slime activator.
-I’ve been making slime with my children, nieces, nephews and school groups for over 10 years.
+I’ve been making homemade slime recipes with my children, nieces, nephews and school groups for over 12 years.
 I’ve never had any problems with it.
-But I understand some people are nervous about using it (I explain more about my choice of Borax in my Glitter Slime post).
-If you choose not to use Borax, you can use contact lens solution instead.
+But I understand some people are nervous about using it (I explain more about my choice of Borax in my Glitter glue slime post).
+If you choose not to use Borax, you can use saline solution or liquid starch instead.

 When I use Borax I mix 1/2 teaspoon of Borax in 1/2 cup of warm water and mix until it is completely dissolved.
 I will not use all of this solution – in most cases I use 3-4 tablespoons at the most.